Susan Silver: Legacy

 In 1991, Silver was named "the most powerful figure in local rock management" by The Seattle Times.

 In 2019, Pearl Jam's guitarist Stone Gossard said that Silver is "our compatriot in music and art and community from the very beginning, whose vision and perseverance helped create the music scene in Seattle that went on to change the world."

 In 2022, Silver was honored with the Washington Music Icon Award by Music Aid Northwest.

-In 2025, Variety called Silver "not only one of the most important music managers of that [grunge] era, but also one of the most important female managers in music history", adding that Silver "showed a poise, professionalism and politeness that was rare, to say the least, for that brawny and undomesticated sector of the indie-rock scene."
+In 2025, Vice magazine wrote that Silver was "crucial in Seattle in the '80s and '90s", and that without Silver, "there may have never been a grunge scene."
+The same year, Variety called Silver "not only one of the most important music managers of that [grunge] era, but also one of the most important female managers in music history", adding that Silver "showed a poise, professionalism and politeness that was rare, to say the least, for that brawny and undomesticated sector of the indie-rock scene."

 Michele Anthony, the Executive Vice President of Universal Music Group and former Soundgarden attorney said about Silver; "Meeting Susan and the band as a very young lawyer and having the honor of representing them changed my life forever.
 Susan was and still is the den mother of what was one of the most flourishing and important music communities of our generation.
 She embraced me into that pioneering community of musicians, just as it was on the verge of changing music and culture forever.
 Soundgarden, with Susan as their manager, helped define that change.
 That was also the beginning of our lifetime friendship."